Dong Quai Benefits

 In traditional Chinese medicine, only ginseng is more esteemed.
 The name dong quai means proper order, and for thousands of years the dried roots have been used to restore a healthy order to the body.
 Since ancient times, dang-quai has been an important herb for women.

-Dong quai contains vitamins E, A and B12.
 Researchers have isolated at least six coumarin derivatives that exert antispasmodic and vasodilatory effects.
 Antispasmodics are a remedy for menstrual cramps.
 The essential oil in dong quai contains Ligustilide, butylphthalide and numerous other minor components.
 Ferulic acid and various polysaccharides are also found in dong quai's root.
 These elements can prevent spasms, reduce blood clotting and relax peripheral blood vessels.
 Research has shown that dong quai produces a balancing effect on estrogen activity.

 Dong Quai should not be administered to children or patients with diarrhoea or haemorrhagic diseases, nor should it be taken by pregnant or lactating women, unless under directions of a qualified practitioner.